SamButterfield/Sam_Portfolio/projects/ukbiobank/README.md

 # Dissertation and Internship on the UKBiobank
 Due to the nature of the dissertation and strict licensing where a lot of code/data were stored on Cluster Machines, I am not able to provide a full project with code and outputs.
-Instead, I will showcase what I can and contextualise it.
+Instead, I will showcase what I can with context.

 ## Who are the UKBiobank